© Olga Kriger | Dreamstime

 If you’re looking to control kidney stones, it’s important to look to your diet.
-Several food are known to contribute to their development.
+There are several foods that cause kidney stones.
+Several foods are known to contribute to their development.

 - Animal protein